Eugene Lanceray: Life after the revolution

 Lanceray was the only prominent member of Mir iskusstva to remain in Russia after the Revolution of 1917.
 Being a representative of traditional painting (not avant-garde movement) and the bourgeoisie, he was not in great demand with the new Soviet government for a long time.
 Even his sister found the revolutionary milieu alien to her art and, in 1924, she fled to Paris.

 Lanceray himself hated the new Soviet regime that he had to exist in after 1917.
 It referred to his own understanding of the historical way of Russia and the massive oppressions towards his relatives and close friends (some of them immigrated and some of them were killed).
+During the Russian Civil War, he worked for the propaganda department of the Volunteer Army.
 In February 1932 he left a note in his diaries: ‘There is incredible impoverishment.
 Of course, this is the government’s goal to bring everyone and everything to poverty, since it is easier to manage the poor and the hungry’.

 Lanceray left Saint Petersburg in 1917, and spent three years living in Dagestan, where he became infatuated with Oriental themes.
 His interest increased during journeys made in the early 1920s to Japan and Ankara, Turkey.
 In 1920, he moved to Tiflis, Georgia.
 During his stay in Georgia, he lectured at the Tbilisi State Academy of Arts (1922–1934) and illustrated the Caucasian novellas of Leo Tolstoy.
 Amongst his students was Apollon Kutateladze.

 Lanceray left Georgia in 1934, settling in Moscow, where he became engaged in the decoration of the Moscow Kazansky railway station and the Hotel Moskva.
 During the same period, Lanceray also worked as a theatrical designer.

-Three years before his death, he was honored with the Stalin Prize, and in 1945 he was awarded the title of the People's Artist of the RSFSR.
+Three years before his death, he was honored with the Stalin Prize, and in 1945 he was awarded the title of People's Artist of the RSFSR.
 He died in Moscow at the age of 71.